maninserg/ffmpeg_convert/README.md

 # ffmpeg_convert
-Python script for comfortable work with ffmpeg
+Python script for the more comfortable work with ffmpeg